History of the Moravian University Christmas Vespers

 The Moravian Church’s “Christmas Eve Candlelight Service,” originated in Marienborn, Germany in 1747 and was shortly thereafter adopted by Moravians in Bethlehem in 1756.
 This service is a combination of two traditions, the Singstunde (Singing Hour), a service of music with no preaching, and a Candlelight Service.

 (Please select arrows over pictures or select the whole image to view the full gallery of pictures for each page).

-All photographs and text appearing in the History of the Moravian College Christmas Vespers exhibit are the exclusive property of Moravian College (except where stated otherwise) and are protected under international copyright treaties.
+All photographs and text appearing in the History of the Moravian University Christmas Vespers exhibit are the exclusive property of Moravian University (except where stated otherwise) and are protected under international copyright treaties.
 They are made available for your personal viewing enjoyment only.
 No images are within the Public Domain.
 The photographs may not be copied, reproduced, redistributed, manipulated, projected, used or altered in any way without the prior express written permission from the college.